What’s Happening in NYC in October

 New York City Wine & Food Festival: October 11-14

 Snag tickets to one of the Big Apple’s most revered culinary events of the year, the New York City Food & Wine Festival.
-Running from October 11 to October 14, ticket holders can elbow up to a table for an elaborate dinner designed by a celebrity chef; experience panels on the intersection of cuisine and culture, travel and storytelling; and participate in master classes with award-winning chefs, mixologists and pastry artists.
-Tickets range from under $100 to upwards of $700, and events sell out fast.
+Running from October 10 to 13, ticket holders can elbow up to a table for an elaborate dinner designed by a celebrity chef; experience panels on the intersection of cuisine and culture, travel and storytelling; and participate in master classes with award-winning chefs, mixologists and pastry artists.
+For a seriously fun NYCWFF event, head to one of the pier parties, during which you can stroll around, enjoy the skyline and sample everything from burgers to classic brunch bites (think: eggs Benedict and endless bloody Marys).
+Tickets for NYC Wine & food Festival events range from under $100 to upwards of $700, and often sell out fast.
 Photo by @eatingwell via @nycwff on Instagram

 Brooklyn Horror Film Festival: October 11-18

 Celebrate Halloween early with a jaunt across the East River for the frightful Brooklyn Horror Film Festival.
-See world premieres of horrifying flicks, as well as terrifying vintage films, along with scary shorts and a “Drinking With the Dread” game featuring the cult classic, Return of the Living Dead.
-The genre festival will primarily screen at Nitehawk Cinema from October 11 to October 18, and tickets start at $16 for general showings.
+See world premieres of terrifying flicks, as well as forever-frightful vintage films (such as the German horror, The Cabinet of Dr. Caligari), along with scary shorts and a “nightmare radio” event.
+The genre festival will primarily screen at Nitehawk Cinema and Cobble Hill Cinemas from October 17 until October 24, and tickets start at $16 for general showings.

-New York is a highly caffeinated city, and travelers can get in on the coffee frenzy from October 12 to 14, during the New York Coffee Festival.
-Now in its third year, this specialty coffee experience features tastings from a dizzying number of suppliers; a handful of workshops (learn to make lovely latte art from a master barista); and demos, live music, and a street food market.
+New York is a highly caffeinated city, and travelers can get in on the coffee frenzy from October 11 to 13, during the New York Coffee Festival.
+Now in its fourth year, this specialty coffee experience features tastings from more than 85 suppliers; a handful of workshops and demos; a cold brew cocktail bar featuring Kahlua and Absolut cocktails blended with eye-widening cold brew, and a street food market.
 Get buzzed at the Metropolitan Pavilion on Sixth Avenue.
-Tickets start at $29 when purchased in advance.
+Tickets start at $30 when purchased in advance.

-Also during the second week of October, Open House New York is an annual architecture-focused event giving locals and visitors access to iconic New York landmarks that are often closed to the public.
-Many sites are open all weekend long, free of charge, while others (the Brooklyn Navy Yard Building; The Met Breuer) are available by reservation only.
+Open House New York is an annual architecture-focused event giving locals and visitors access to more than 300 iconic New York landmarks that are often closed to the public.
+Many sites are open all weekend long, free of charge, while others are available by reservation only.
+The full list of sites participating in 2019 is released on Oct.
+1. Splurge on a $150 OHNY Passport for access to an expedited line so you can really maximize your OHNY weekend.

 The Village Halloween Parade: October 31

 There is an outright overwhelming number of ways to celebrate Halloween in New York City, but the most famous is the Village Halloween Parade.
-Now in its 45th year, the massive street party is exclusively open to costumed participants (this year’s theme: robots) though anyone can watch.
+Now in its 46th year, the massive street party is exclusively open to costumed participants (this year’s theme: “Wild Thing”) though anyone can watch.
 Join the dancers, bands, and hundreds of towering puppets at Sixth Avenue and Canal at 6:30pm on October 31, or line up along Sixth Avenue between Spring Street and 16th Street to view the participate.
-The parade is free to watch, though tickets to the official after party, The MascureAIDS Ball, start at $250.
-All proceeds go to the Research Foundation to Cure AIDS.
+The parade is free to watch, and it costs $25 for access to a “secret” entry point, plus a live DJ, early admission and TV coverage.
+You worked hard on your wild parade party costume after all, right?